readthedocs/sphinx-autoapi/docs/reference/config.rst

 .. confval:: autoapi_options

-	Default: ``['members', 'undoc-members', 'private-members', 'special-members']``
+	Default: ``['members', 'undoc-members', 'private-members', 'show-inheritance', 'special-members']``

-	Options for display of the documentation.
+	Options for display of the generated documentation.

 	* ``members``: Display children of an object
 	* ``undoc-members``: Display objects that have no docstring
 	* ``private-members``: Display private objects (eg. ``_foo`` in Python)
 	* ``special-members``: Display special objects (eg. ``__foo__`` in Python)
+	* ``show-inheritance``: Display a list of base classes below the class signature.
+	* ``show-inheritance-diagram``: Display an inheritance diagram in generated class documentation.
+	  It makes use of the :mod:`sphinx.ext.inheritance_diagram` extension, and requires `Graphviz <https://graphviz.org/>`_ to be installed.

 .. confval:: autoapi_ignore

 	Default: Varies By Language

-	A list of patterns to ignore when finding files
+	A list of patterns to ignore when finding files.
 	The defaults by language are:

 	==========  ============================================